Stuycs-K/project03-final-10-chena-link/PROPOSAL.md

 3. Pipes to perform handshakes and then handle client to server communication

-4. Semaphores to lock turns
+4. Processes, specifically forking, to handle multiple game servers

-5. Processes, specifically forking, to handle multiple game servers
+5. Signals to handle disconnects

 ## Responsibilities